ckan/ckan-docker/README.md

 ![ckan images](https://user-images.githubusercontent.com/54408245/207043322-1f7eb16b-1006-4664-a87b-11320a3c94c8.png)

-The Docker images used to build your CKAN project are located in the `ckan/` folder.
+The Docker image config files used to build your CKAN project are located in the `ckan/` folder.
 There are two Docker files:

 * `Dockerfile`: this is based on `ckan/ckan-base:<version>`, a base image located in the DockerHub repository, that has CKAN installed along with all its dependencies, properly configured and running on [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) (production setup)
 * `Dockerfile.dev`:  this is based on `ckan/ckan-base:<version>-dev` also located located in the DockerHub repository, and extends `ckan/ckan-base:<version>` to include:

-  * Any extension cloned on the `src` folder will be installed in the derived CKAN container when booting up Docker Compose (`docker-compose up`).
+  * Any extension cloned on the `src` folder will be installed in the CKAN container when booting up Docker Compose (`docker-compose up`).
 This includes installing any requirements listed in a `requirements.txt` (or `pip-requirements.txt`) file and running `python setup.py develop`.
-  * CKAN will be started running `ckan -c /srv/app/ckan.ini run`.
+  * CKAN is started running this: `/usr/bin/ckan -c /srv/app/ckan.ini run -H 0.0.0.0`.
   * Make sure to add the local plugins to the `CKAN__PLUGINS` env var in the `.env` file.

-From these two base images you can build your own customized image tailored to your project, installing any extensions and extra requirements needed.

 ### Extending the base images

+You can modify the docker files to build your own customized image tailored to your project, installing any extensions and extra requirements needed.
+Here is where you would update to build a different CKAN base image ie: CKAN 2.9.7

 To perform extra initialization steps you can add scripts to your custom images and copy them to the `/docker-entrypoint.d` folder (The folder should be created for you when you build the image).
 Any `*.sh` and `*.py` file in that folder will be executed just after the main initialization script ([`prerun.py`](https://github.com/ckan/ckan-docker-base/blob/main/ckan-2.9/base/setup/prerun.py)) is executed and just before the web server and supervisor processes are started.